michael-steinert/FullStackSpringReactAngular2023/frontend/react/README.md

       having to pass it through multiple Levels of Props
     - __useReducer__: Allows Components to manage complex State Logic, such as handling multiple related Values or updating State based on previous State

+## CORS (Cross-Origin Resource Sharing)

+- CORS is a Security Feature implemented in Web Browsers to prevent malicious Websites from making unauthorised Requests to the Resources of another Website
+- When a Website makes a Request to another Domain (i.e. another Origin), the Browser checks that the Server hosting the requested Resource allows the requesting Domain to access it.
+This is done using HTTP Headers sent with the Request and Response
+- If the Server allows the requesting Domain to access the Resource, the Browser allows the Request to proceed and returns the requested Data to the original Website.
+If the Server does not allow the requesting Domain to access the Resource, the Browser blocks the Request and returns an CORS Error
+- The CORS Mechanism is important because it prevents malicious Websites from stealing sensitive Information or performing Actions on behalf of a User on another Website